 The FLIR Scout TK is easy to use and is small enough to fit into almost any pocket for easy transport.
-It gives you a crisp view of wildlife, hikers, and other things you may encounter on the trail no matter how dark it may be.
-The FLIR Scout TK uses thermal imaging technology which consists of advanced sensors (microbolometers) to detect heat differences of objects/animals surfaces and create an image based off this information.
+It gives you a view of wildlife, hikers, and other things you may encounter on the trail no matter how dark it may be.
+The Scout TK uses thermal technology which consists of advanced sensors (microbolometers) to detect heat differences of objects/animals surfaces and create an image based off this information.
 Unlike night vision which requires at least some ambient light; thermal imagers such as the Scout TK can work in complete darkness.

-This is a handheld thermal camera/monocular.
-The Scout uses a 160x120 VOx Microbolometer.
+This is a handheld thermal vision monocular.
+The Scout TK uses a 160x120 VOx Microbolometer.
 This is an uncooled thermal sensor which contributes to the lightweight properties of this device.
-The FLIR Scout TK does not have the highest resolution but for an entry level thermal imaging monocular the quality is decent.
+This thermal imaging monocular does not have the highest resolution but for an entry level monocular the quality is decent.
 You can also record videos in addition to still images.
-The frame rate of the Scout TK is only 9 frames per second so tracking quick moving animals will be difficult.
+The refresh rate of the Scout TK is only 9 frames per second so tracking quick moving animals will be difficult.

-With the Scout TK, you can see objects in total darkness allowing you to be aware of your surroundings.
-The FLIR Scout TK has a identification range of 100 yards; meaning you can identify or recognize targets up to 100 yards away.
+With the Flir Scout, you can see objects in total darkness allowing you to be aware of your surroundings.
+This pocket sizes thermal camera has a identification range of 100 yards; meaning you can identify or recognize targets up to 100 yards away.
 It is pretty useful when you don’t want to get too close to an animal you’ve been tracking, or when using it for personal security at night.

-The device allows you to explore different color palettes from white to Black Hot, IstaAlert, Graded fire, Lava, Iron, Rainbow, and more.
+The device allows you to explore different color palettes from white to Black Hot, Ista Alert, Graded fire, Lava, Iron, Rainbow, and more.
 This gives you a broad preference of colors to help in modifying the image or video according to your liking.

 Even for a small device, it is surprising how much abuse it can handle.
-For one, the thermal camera has an IP67 waterproof rating.
+For one, the thermal vision scanner has an IP67 waterproof rating.
 This means it is submersible to a depth of 1 meter for 30 minutes with no water damage.
-The device can handle rough terrain replete with dust and fog.
-It is entirely sealed against such elements ensuring that your image will always be clear.The FLIR Scout TK can also withstand a drop of 2 meters.
-The Scout operates in temperatures from -4° to 104° F. It can be stored in temperatures from -40° to 140°F, meaning it does not need any special care during storage.
+The device can handle rough terrain replete with dust and fog.The Scout TK can also withstand a drop of 2 meters and operates in temperatures from -4° to 104° F. It can be stored in temperatures from -40° to 140°F, meaning it does not need any special care during storage.

 You’ll always want to consider the operating time of a thermal monocular before you put your money into it.
-The FLIR Scout TK uses a rechargeable Lithium-Ion Cell that provides up to five hours of operating time.
+The Scout TK uses a rechargeable Lithium-Ion Cell that provides up to five hours of operating time.
 This is enough time to for almost all outdoor enthusiasts.

 The FLIR Ocean scout is a marine thermal handheld camera.
 It is rugged and weatherproofed to withstand marine elements like mist, fog, and water intrusion.
 This thermal camera is designed to help you see landmarks, vessels, floating debris, etc. so that you can navigate safely.
 If you are part of the coast guard or out on the water often at night this device will come in handy during as it can detect heat signatures of anyone or anything in the water.

-When compared to the FLIR Scout TK, the FLIR Ocean Scout TK is a different color, and it operates using three buttons.
+When compared to the Scout TK, the Ocean Scout TK is a different color, and it operates using three buttons.
 You can choose from three models regarding the resolution you’d like on the Ocean Scout.
 The sensor display options include; 240x180, 336x256, and 640x512 pixels.
-It has three color palettes for fast identification of animals or people in the water.
+It has three color identifying palettes for fast identification of animals or people in the water.

-The FLIR Scout III is in three models starting with a detector from 240x180 VOx Microbolometer to 336x256 to 640x512 VOx Microbolometer.
-FLIR Scout III can detect heat signatures of people and animals up to 550 yards away.
-Images are displayed on a 640x480 pixel LCD just like in the FLIR Scout TK.
+The Scout III is in three models starting with a detector from 240x180 VOx Microbolometer to 336x256 to 640x512 VOx Microbolometer.
+Scout III can detect heat signatures of people and animals up to 550 yards away.
+Images are displayed on a 640x480 pixel LCD just like in the Scout TK.
 It provides crisp, clear pictures with better contrast than regular night vision devices that depend on ambient light.

 FLIR Scout III has a simple but a more advanced user menu.
-The four buttons can power the device, adjust brightness, zoom, and change the color palettes.
-FLIR Scout III has three color choices, unlike the FLIR Scout TK which has nine.
+The four buttons can power the device, adjust brightness, zoom, and change the palettes.
+Scout III has three color choices, unlike the FLIR Scout TK which has nine.

 The FLIR Scout TK opens our eyes to the infrared spectrum.
 It offers a rare experience that can only be seen with the help of a thermal imaging device.
-The FLIR Scout TK is an entry level thermal monocular but for the price it is a great purchase.
+From hunting and backpacking to home security and utility inspection, the FLIR Scout is built to be used in many different applications.

 The FLIR Scout TK is a niche product and a worthy investment.
 If you are looking for an entry level thermal monocular or are on a tight budget you cannot go wrong with the Scout TK.